 If you are an international student, studying in the UK can be expensive.
-But the good news is that almost all UK universities offer difference types of scholarships, grants and bursaries to help fund your study in the UK.
+But the good news is that almost all UK universities offer different types of scholarships, grants and bursaries to help fund your study in the UK.

-Generally speaking, scholarships, grants and bursaries can be broken down into three categories.
+Scholarships, grants and bursaries can be broken down into three categories.

-- Scholarship: A payment made to support a student's education, awarded on the basis of academic ability.
+- Scholarship: A payment made to support a student's education, awarded on the basis of academic ability

-- Grant: A payment made to support a student's education, awarded on the basis of ability, circumstance or financial need.
+- Grant: A payment made to support a student's education, awarded on the basis of ability, circumstance or financial need

-- Bursary: A payment made to support a student's education, awarded on the basis of financial need.
+- Bursary: A payment made to support a student's education, awarded on the basis of financial need

-Scholarship deadlines are often months before the beginning of a course, so be sure to check the application process and what types of funding opportunities are available.
+Scholarship deadlines are often months before the beginning of a course, so be sure to check the application process and what type of funding opportunities are available.
 If applying for a university scholarship directly, students may need to hold an conditional offer from the university before being eligible to apply for the funding.

 What types of funding are available?